-The subject property is located off Rupple Road, contains approximately 3.08 acres; two total sites of approximately 1.54 acres and 1.54 acres each.
-Both subject areas are located south of Owl Creek in west Fayetteville.
-The subject properties are part of a much larger parcel that has been subdivided in part for different phases of Sloanbrooke Subdivision.
+The subject property is located off Rupple Road south of Owl Creek in west Fayetteville and contains approximately 1.63 acres.
+The subject property is part of a much larger parcel that has been subdivided in part for different phases of Sloanbrooke Subdivision.
 The larger property and area was rezoned by City Council on June 2, 2015 as part of the staff-initiated rezoning (15-5174) of over 600 acres in the new South Rupple Rd. vicinity.
-In 2016 and 2018, City Council approved rezoning proposals (16-5400 and 18-6239) that traded areas zoned NC and R-A similarly to the proposal outlined below in this report.
+This rezoning proposal did previously pass through Planning Commission in July of this year and made it to City Council, but they forwarded the proposal back down to Planning Commission for more review.
+The original proposal included rezoning some city-owned land that was dedicated by the applicant for parkland.

-Request: The applicant requests to rezone the property as depicted in the attached rezoning exhibit.
-The rezoning would change 1.54 acres slated to become residential lots from R-A to NC to allow for their construction.
-In return, 1.54 acres elsewhere within the area will be rezoned from NC to R-A. The overall acreage swapped between districts is equivalent to one another and would allow the creation of approximately eight more residential lots.
-This proposal is consistent with the concept approved by City Council in the South Rupple Rd. area to concentrate areas of dense development in exchange for low density and conservation in sensitive natural areas and floodplain.
-Over the last few years, FEMA has revised the floodplain map and all of the subject property has been removed from the floodplain.
+Request: The applicant has a revised proposal that requests to rezone property completely owned by the applicant as depicted in the attached rezoning exhibit.
+The rezoning would change 1.63 acres slated to become residential lots from R-A to NC to allow for their construction.
+This proposal is consistent with the concept approved by City Council in the South Rupple Rd. area to concentrate areas of dense development while conserving sensitive natural areas and floodplain in other areas.
+Over the last few years, the applicant has successfully revised the floodplain boundary and the currently proposed area for NC zoning is not in the floodplain.

 Land Use Compatibility: The proposed zoning is generally compatible with the surrounding residential and natural properties.
 Rezoning the current R-A to NC would fit with the surrounding NC zoning.
-The current NC zoned property would fit the surrounding R-A property.

 Land Use Plan Analysis: Staff believes that the proposal is mostly compatible with the goals in City Plan 2030, adopted land use policies, and the future land use designation for this location.
-The rezoning is not entirely consistent with the FLUM, but staff finds it appropriate to make an equal exchange of land between the two areas.
-The concept for planned development of this area has been anticipated for many years.
-While the rezoning of the R-A portion of the site does not exactly match the purpose of Natural Areas, the applicant proposes to shift the R-A area north, but still adjacent to surrounding R-A and natural areas.
-The proposed NC is vice versa, with shifting the NC area south and adjacent to other NC zoned land, which is appropriate.
+The rezoning is not entirely consistent with the FLUM, but staff finds it appropriate as the concept for planned development of this area has been anticipated for many years.
+While the rezoning of the R-A portion of the site does not exactly match the purpose of Natural Areas, the applicant has dedicated a significant amount of parkland along Owl Creek and adjacent to surrounding R-A and natural areas.
 Staff does not anticipate any significantly adverse impacts to riparian corridors or environmentally-sensitive areas.